The importance of knowing your buyer persona

 Doing this will uncover any inconsistencies in how you see your ideal customer versus how your inter- and cross-departmental colleagues see them.

-Which has obvious implications for your copywriter who thought your buyer persona was a mid-50s comb salesman from Cumbria, when in fact they’re Champagne-quaffing thirtysomethings from Surrey.
+Which has obvious implications for your copywriter who thought your buyer persona was a mid-50s comb salesman from Cumbria, when in fact they’re a Champagne-quaffing thirtysomething from Surrey.

 Understanding your buyer personas, therefore, lets you deliver aligned, consistent communications at all touchpoints.